Telzio Powers Hotline for People Affected by the Travel Ban

-When the Ninth Circuit was successful in blocking the Executive Order 13769, President Trump on March 6, 2017 issued a revised version of the order — Executive Order 13780.
-This redraft focused on six versus seven countries, eliminating Iraq, [based on the rationale that country should not included, since the U.S. fought a war to liberate the Iraqis.]
-Trump, however described this new order — he felt he was forced into — as a “watered down, politically correct version” of the prior executive order.
+When the Ninth Circuit was successful in blocking Executive Order 13769, President Trump on March 6, 2017, issued a revised version of the order — Executive Order 13780.
+This redraft focused on six versus seven countries, eliminating Iraq, [based on the rationale that the country should not be included since the U.S. fought a war to liberate the Iraqis.]
+Trump, however, described this new order — he felt he was forced into — as a “watered down, politically correct version” of the prior executive order.

 On March 7, 2017, the State of Hawaii initiated a civil action challenge of the new executive order, asking for declaratory judgment and an injunction halting the order.

 On July 14 in Honolulu, Judge Derrick Watson found that the President’s limitations on refugee resettlement agencies and family definitions [excluding grandparents and nephews] violated the Supreme Court’s order that: “grandparents are the epitome of close family members.”

 On July 19, the Supreme Court left in place Judge Watson’s order on family definitions, but it stayed the part of the injunction that referenced the refugee resettlement agencies.

 The Court has also scheduled oral arguments in the case for October 10, 2017.
 At that time, the Supreme Court will hear arguments as to whether the ban was a legal exercise of the President’s entitled power [as the White House argues], or unconstitutional discrimination against Muslims, as opponents contend.

 CAIR-Chicago Launches Travelers Assistance Project (TAP)